microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/README.md

 ## Architecture

-When completing the steps in this tutorial, you will have an Azure Function that connects to your Azure Kubernetes Cluster that contains one or more Text Analytics for Health pods.
+The Azure Function recieves and sends documents to the kubernetes cluster.
+THis sample has been build to make sure the Azure Function and Azure Kubernetes Service can scale based on the user load.

-The Azure Function can scale and will store all results asynchronous on your Azure Storage Account.
-Based on the number of nodes you want to scale out, you can process more documents per second.
+All documents and results will be asynchronous processed and stored on your Azure Storage Account.
+The processing will increase/decrease based on the number of nodes in your cluster and the Maximum instances

 !["A diagram of the Intelligent dashboard architecture"](/media/text-analytics-for-health-batch-async/architecture.jpg)

 ## Setup the sample

+The setup wil help you provision:
+- Text Analytics for Health
+- Azure Storage Account
+- Azure Kubernetes Service
+- Azure Function.

+## Prerequisites
+- An Azure Subscription
+- kubectl
+- az CLI installed

-A step by step guide has been created [here](Setup.md) to setup the needed resources.
+Click [here](Setup.md) to setup the needed resources.

 ## Using the sample